OP-TED/ted-xml-data-converter/Conversion-Methodology.md

    * R.2.0.9 - "Standard" forms
    * R.2.0.8 - "Defence" forms
 * 22 TED Forms map to 45 eForms Forms
-* eForms schema well written, consistent and well documented (but incomplete)
+* eForms schema is well written, consistent and well documented (but incomplete)
-* TED schema poorly written, inconsistent and poorly documented
+* TED schema is poorly written, inconsistent and poorly documented
 * Organisation of information differs between the schemas
 * TED XML schemas evolved over time -> differences in published TED notices
 * eForms schema has more information points than TED schemas
-* Element occurrence rules defined differently between eForms and TED
+* Element occurrence rules are defined differently between eForms and TED
 * Millions of published TED XML notices can be used as examples
-* Less than 20 eForms example XML notices, not complete, not fully definitive
+* Less than 20 eForms example XML notices, these are not complete and not fully definitive

 ### Information sources